Flippchen/PorscheInsight-CarClassification-AI/README.md

 It was a project for when I had free time.
 It is not ment to be used in production (yet).

 ## Future
 The project is still in an early stage and I will add more models and features in the future.
-Maybe I will also add a (web) app to use the models.

 ## Web UI
 The Web UI is a simple local website that enables users to upload images of Porsche cars and get classification results from the models.
 The app is built using Eel, which allows Python and HTML/JS to communicate with each other.
 ### Installation